agude/agude.github.io/_posts/2017-04-24-distribution_plots.md

 [hist]: https://en.wikipedia.org/wiki/Histogram

-In this post, I'll look at a few different plot types I explored when comparing the [distributions of accidents by day of the week][dotw].
+In this post, I'll look at a few different plot types I explored when comparing the [distributions of crashes by day of the week][dotw].
 More information about the data can be found in the original post: [_SWITRS: On What Days Do People Crash?_][post]